 Duration: We do a statistical analysis of the duration of sessions that have been made with your systems, looking for sessions that are of unusual lengths.

 - DNS Analysis: We look at DNS queries and run them through a statistical analysis.
-We look at where the query was sent, how many different machines made a query for that address and the total number of times the query was sent.
-We look at the attributes of the queries themselves.
-The size of the response packet may be unusually large or uncommon DNS record types used, or the number of NXDomain responses might be abnormally high.
+We look at where the query was sent, how many different machines made a query for that address, and the total number of times the query was sent.
+We look at the attributes of the queries themselves: The size of the response packet may be unusually large, uncommon DNS record types may have been used, or the number of NXDomain responses might be abnormally high.

 BHIS Background with Hunt Teaming